rti2/ED/README.md

 if you deploy in Cloudflare pages, https port is not supported.
 Simply add multiple ports node drictly use subscribe link, subscribe content will return all Cloudflare supported ports.

-## Reason for Creating a New Repository
-The decision to create a new repository, rather than forking from the original repository Kmfi6HP/EDtunnel, was due to the first source repository being unavailable.
-Since the GitHub account 'Kmfi6HP' is deleted, Cloudflare can't deploy from that repository.
-For Cloudflare access and deployment, it had to be a new repository; thus, it is the most viable option considering the situation.

 ## What improvements have been made ?
 Clean IPs for Iranian users: The clean IPs for Iranian users has been changed.
 The early data (ed) value has been changed and is now set to 2560.